Training A Fearful Nervous Dog

 A common problem in dogs is low confidence.
 This can be caused by many things, such as being the lowest pup in the litter, being mistreated, not being socialized as a pup, having a traumatic experience, etc. Or it can just be a personality trait.
 These signs include:

-To help a dog low in confidence, you must build up his or her confidence.
+To help a dog low in confidence, you must build up their confidence.
 An excellent way to do this is through obedience training.
-As the dog succeeds, he will gain confidence in his abilities.
+As the dog succeeds, they will gain confidence in their abilities.
 Here are some guidelines.

 - We will use consistent training techniques.